mocks-server/website/docs/guides-migrating-from-v3.md

 Even when v4 release is still not published, we are deprecating some things in v3 that will be removed in v4.
 While v4 is not released, every change in v3.x will be completely backward compatible, but __users upgrading to next minor versions would probably receive alerts about usage of deprecated methods, etc__.

-So, everytime you upgrade a minor version and receive a deprecation alert, you can come to this page and see how to adapt your code for the next major version, and then you'll be able to upgrade to it progressivelly without breaking changes.
+So, every time you upgrade a minor version and receive a deprecation alert, you can come to this page and see how to adapt your code for the next major version, so you'll be able to prepare to it progressively and finally update to v4 without breaking changes.

 ## Changes summary